 Etiology of Autosomal Dominant Polycystic Kidney Disease

 Variations in two genes are known to cause aut. dom. polycystic kidney disease.
 In 85–90% of patients with ADPKD, mutations in PKD1 (chromosome 16, coding for polycystin-1) are responsible for the disease.
 In 10–15%, mutations of PKD2 (chromosome 4, coding for polycystin-2) are responsible.
-ADPKD caused by mutations of PKD2 has usually a later onset and slower progression of disease.
-Autosomal dominant inheritance with almost 100% penetrance is typical, so that 50% of children will inherited the disease from affected patients.
-The disease occurs in accordance with Knudson theory of two hits: one diseased gene is inherited, the second copy of the gene is damaged by a spontaneous mutation and explains the long asymptomatic latency in the onset of the disease.
+ADPKD caused by mutations of PKD2 usually has a later onset and slower progression of the disease.
+Autosomal dominant inheritance with almost 100% penetrance is typical, so 50% of children will inherit the disease from affected patients.
+ADPKD occurs to Knudson's theory of two hits: one diseased gene is inherited, and the second copy of the gene is damaged by a spontaneous mutation.
+This explains the long asymptomatic latency in the onset of the disease.

-Polycystin-1 and polycystin-2 have important functions in signal transduction and in the formation of the primary cilium of the tubular epithelial cells.
-The disturbed function of polycystin leads to a proliferation of the tubular epithelium and to the formation of cysts; every part of the nephron may be affected.
+Polycystin-1 and polycystin-2 have essential functions in signal transduction and in forming the primary cilium of the tubular epithelial cells.
+Defective polycystin leads to the tubular epithelium's proliferation and cyst formation; every part of the nephron may be affected.
 Similar mechanisms may damage blood vessels and other organ systems.
-The disease leads to activation of mTOR signaling, enhances cAMP production and increases ion and fluid secretion into the renal cystic lumen.
-The vasopressin V2-receptor blocker tolvaptan inhibits ADH dependent cAMP production, slows the increase in kidney volume and delays the development of renal insufficiency.
+The disease leads to the activation of mTOR signaling, enhances cAMP production, and increases ion and fluid secretion into the renal cystic lumen.
+The vasopressin V2-receptor blocker tolvaptan inhibits ADH dependent cAMP production, slows the increase in kidney volume, and delays the development of chronic kidney disease.